lilchim/steam-api-dotnet/DOCKER_PUBLISHING.md

 ### 2. Add Docker Hub Credentials to GitHub Secrets

 1. **Go to your GitHub repository**
-   - Navigate to your `steam-api-dotnet` repo
+   - Navigate to your repo

 2. **Add repository secrets**:
    - Go to **Settings** → **Secrets and variables** → **Actions**